LTJAXSON/Netwrok-analysis-pr/MONDOGREEK/MONDOGREEK.md

 ### Malware

-First we will download the binary from wireshark and gets it's md5 hash.
+First we will download the binary from wireshark and gets it's md5 hash then, submint it to virustotal.

 ```bash
 ┌──(jax㉿kali)-[~/war]